NASRIN-S2005/Ping-traceroute-tool/README.md

 # Ping and Traceroute Tool

 ## Description
-A simple tool to test network
+A simple tool to test network.